boundary/tsi-lab/docs/getting_started/prerequisites.md

 ## API Keys

-For the labs you will need to create a API keys for the following:
+For the following labs you will need to create a API keys to access to their data:

 - Open Weather Map visit [here](http://openweathermap.org/appid)
 - Twitter visit [here](https://apps.twitter.com/)

+Sections below provide details on how create API keys.

 ### Open Weather Map